alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/README.md

 14. [Openly provide all data, analysis scripts and ideally material](14_Open_data_and_code.md)

     Whenever possible, we provide open data and code (and ideally also open material).
-If we provide open data, the data come with a codebodd that explains all variables in sufficient detail.
+If we provide open data, the data come with a codebook that explains all variables in sufficient detail.
 We provide our data and code on a reliable repository such as OSF, GitHub or OpARA.

 15. [Submit your manuscript along with a preprint](15_Manuscript_submission.md)

       When submitting a manuscript, pay attention to all the relevant guidelines, especially the artwork guidelines.
-In five years from now, when you magnify a figure to 300%, you do not want to see pixels, count on that!
-Prepare yourself for blinded review, reserver at least two hours for the submission process to (re)create all the files required to be uploaded.
-Afterwards (or directly before), you might to consider posting your manuscript as a preprint!
+In five years from now, when you magnify a figure to 300 %, you do not want to see pixels, count on that!
+Prepare yourself for blinded review, reserve at least two hours for the submission process to (re)create all the files required to be uploaded.
+Afterwards (or directly before), you might consider posting your manuscript as a preprint!

 16. [Revise your manuscript](16_Manuscript_revision.md)

-      Addressing comments made during the review process only can make your manuscfript stronger, either because the revirewers raised important issues or because you had a second thought on some paragraph you wrote, some decision you made or some statistical procedure you employed, only to find out that to the best of your (current) knowledge, you were right.
+      Addressing comments made during the review process only can make your manusccript stronger, either because the reviewers raised important issues or because you had a second thought on some paragraph you wrote, some decision you made or some statistical procedure you employed, only to find out that to the best of your (current) knowledge, you were right.
 Still, discuss everything with your co-authors!
-Carefully structure your rebuttal letter, because it might be longer than your manuscript, and it is in your best interest, that the reviewers won't get lost in your rebuttal.
+Carefully structure your rebuttal letter, because it might be longer than your manuscript, and it is in your best interest that the reviewers won't get lost in your rebuttal.

 17. [Archive your project](17_Project_archiving.md)